Cosmic dust: Some bulk properties

 Cosmic dust is made of dust grains and aggregates into dust particles.
 These particles are irregularly shaped, with porosity ranging from fluffy to compact.
 The composition, size, and other properties depend on where the dust is found, and conversely, a compositional analysis of a dust particle can reveal much about the dust particle's origin.
 General diffuse interstellar medium dust, dust grains in dense clouds, planetary rings dust, and circumstellar dust, are each different in their characteristics.
 For example, grains in dense clouds have acquired a mantle of ice and on average are larger than dust particles in the diffuse interstellar medium.
 Interplanetary dust particles (IDPs) are generally larger still.

 Major elements of 200 stratospheric interplanetary dust particles.

 Most of the influx of extraterrestrial matter that falls onto the Earth is dominated by meteoroids with diameters in the range 50 to 500 micrometers, of average density 2.0 g/cm^{3} (with porosity about 40%).
 The total influx rate of meteoritic sites of most IDPs captured in the Earth's stratosphere range between 1 and 3 g/cm^{3}, with an average density at about 2.0 g/cm^{3}.

 Other specific dust properties: in circumstellar dust, astronomers have found molecular signatures of CO, silicon carbide, amorphous silicate, polycyclic aromatic hydrocarbons, water ice, and polyformaldehyde, among others (in the diffuse interstellar medium, there is evidence for silicate and carbon grains).
 Cometary dust is generally different (with overlap) from asteroidal dust.
 Asteroidal dust resembles carbonaceous chondritic meteorites.
 Cometary dust resembles interstellar grains which can include silicates, polycyclic aromatic hydrocarbons, and water ice.
+Further research on a comet called 67P/Churyumov–Gerasimenko shows that cometary dust particles can also vary in structure size, from compact grains to highly porous aggregates, with different strengths and sizes.

 In September 2020, evidence was presented of solid-state water in the interstellar medium, and particularly, of water ice mixed with silicate grains in cosmic dust grains.

+Researches in the field of dust depletion show that the composition of cosmic dust can change with metallicity and chemical evolution, reflecting differences in the elements available for grain formation over cosmic time.

 Cosmic dust grains can exhibit porous structures, which influence chemical processes in astrophysical environments and highlight the importance of including porosity in dust models.